Understanding Medicare Coverage Gaps and How to Address Them

 If you stick with Original Medicare, you can buy standalone insurance policies to address specific needs.

-• Dental and Vision Insurance: Many insurers offer policies designed solely to cover dental and vision care.
+Dental and Vision Insurance: Many insurers offer policies designed solely to cover dental and vision care.
+Hearing Plans: Some companies provide affordable plans to cover hearing aids and exams.

 3. Explore Supplemental Insurance (Medigap)